- Simple but luxurious instrument panel

 Comfort & Quality

-The LX 570's seating is distinct from a seven-seat crossover's, and that's both good and bad.
-The front seats, for example, are generously sized, and covered in perforated leather.
+The front seats, however, are generously sized, and covered in perforated leather.
 They're soft to the touch, but supportive.
 Getting into them may take a try or two: the LX 570 requires a tremendous step up into the cabin, since its ride height is engineered to overcome off-road obstacles.
 It does offer optional ride-height control that can lower it about 2 inches for easier entry and exit.
-It also has added "Easy Access" features for 2013 that include automatic retraction for the power-telescoping steering wheel, and automatic pushback for the driver seat, for more entry and exit space.
+It also has added "Easy Access" features that include automatic retraction for the power-telescoping steering wheel, and automatic pushback for the driver seat, for more entry and exit space.

 The second-row seat also has power assists to make the most of its high-riding bench seat.
 The three-person bench has a power-sliding function that moves it on a 3.5-inch track, to increase leg room or cargo space as the need arises.
 The second row seats are considerably more adult-sized—although a little flat.
 The seatbacks also are split 40/20/40, so that they can be folded down to accommodate a mix of passengers and cargo.
 The second row seat is specially engineered to make tumbling it forward easy for anyone.